Undergraduate

 Can I study economics without math in Class 11–12?

 Yes.
-Many universities worldwide allow BA Economics without Math at school level.
+Many universities worldwide allow a BA in Economics without Math at the school level.

 Is economics very math-heavy at university?